pmndrs/zustand/docs/getting-started/comparison.md

 ### State Model

-The major difference is the same as Zustand and Jotai.
-Also, Recoil depends on atom string keys instead of atom object referential identities.
+The major difference is the same as Zustand and Jotai is: Recoil depends on atom string keys instead of atom object referential identities.
+Also, Recoil needs to wrap your app in a context provider.

 ```ts
 import create from 'zustand'